 I (we), Parent(s)/Legal Guardian(s) of this child we are registering hereby grant(s) permission to Twin Cities Soccer Academy (TCSA), its agents and assigns, to use the registered child’s photo or video, and likeness for the purpose of promotion by TCSA for all forms, media and manners, for the following, but not limited to, news releases, photographs, video, audio, website, marketing, advertising, trade, promotion, exhibition for an indefinite period of time.
 I give unrestricted permission for images, videos, and recordings of the child to be used in print, video, digital and internet media.
 I agree that these images and/or voice recordings may be used for a variety of purposes and that these images may be used without further notifying me.
 I further acknowledge that I will not be compensated for these uses and TCSA owns all rights to the images, videos, and recordings, and to any derivative works created from them.
 I waive any right to inspect the uses of any printed or electronic copy.
 I hereby release TCSA and its agents and assigns from any claims that may arise from these uses, including without limitation claims of defamation or invasion of privacy, or of infringement of moral rights or rights of publicity or copyright.
 This Release expresses the complete understanding of the parties.

 If lightning is within five miles, with or without hearing thunder, the game(s) or practice(s) should be suspended and shelter sought.
 (A rough guideline is to measure the time between the lightning flash and hearing the corresponding thunder.
 If it is 30 seconds or less, seek shelter.)
 We do not have an indoor facility to continue camp, in the case of severe weather parents will be contacted.
 Camps will be adjusted as the heat index rises, we continue camp during high temps unless heat index reaches 100°F. There is no refunds due to weather.

-All cancellations for camps and training are subject to a 3.0% service fee.
-To receive a full refund, minus the service fee be sure to cancel 14 days before camp start date.
+All cancellations for camps and training are subject to a 5.0% service fee.
+To receive a full camp refund, minus the service fee be sure to cancel 60 days before camp start date.
 To receive 50% of your camp refund, minus the service fee be sure to cancel 30 days before camps start date.